treadwell/BookIndexing/README.md

 ### corpus_processing.py

-This module calculates the percent frequency of words in a the Brown corpus and dumps them to a json file.
+This module calculates the percent frequency of words in the Brown corpus and dumps them to a json file.
 The corpus data will be used in later processing.

 ### corpus_utilities.py